-Cataracts are a particular problem in developing nations.
-For example, one study showed that in India, the prevalence of cataracts is three times greater than in the United States, with 82% of Indians aged 75 to 83 years affected by cataracts, compared with only 46% of US individuals form the same age group.
+One study showed that in India, the prevalence of cataracts is three times greater than in the United States, with 82% of Indians aged 75 to 83 years affected by cataracts, compared with only 46% of US individuals from the same age group.

 It has been estimated that cases of cataracts will continue to rise predominantly in developing countries where population increases will be the greatest.
 As the number of individuals aged over 65 years continues to increase, so will the incidence of cataract and the need for cataract surgery.